Azure Monitor best practices - Planning your monitoring strategy and configuration

 What needs to be monitored?

 You won't necessarily configure complete monitoring for all of your cloud resources but instead focus on your critical applications and the components they depend on.
-This will not only reduce your monitoring costs but also reduce the complexity of your monitoring environment.
+This not only reduces your monitoring costs but also reduce the complexity of your monitoring environment.
 See Cloud monitoring guide: Collect the right data for guidance on defining the data that you require.

 Who needs to have access and be notified

 As you configure your monitoring environment, you need to determine which users should have access to monitoring data and which users need to be notified when an issue is detected.
 These may be application and resource owners, or you may have a centralized monitoring team.
-This information will determine how you configure permissions for data access and notifications for alerts.
+This information determines how you configure permissions for data access and notifications for alerts.
 You may also require custom workbooks to present particular sets of information to different users.